fbpx

 Celebrating Certified Nurses

 “I put off getting a certification for years.
 Maybe it was because I was tired after getting two bachelor’s and finishing my ER residency.
-Then it was I had a couple kids and didn’t feel like studying.
+Then I had a couple kids and didn’t feel like studying.
 But I am so glad I finally did it a few years ago!” wrote Amy Somers, RN, BSN, TCRN, an ER/Trauma Nurse with Texas Health Dallas.
 “I love explaining what the TCRN stands for on my jacket… I am proud of my certification!
 It’s never too late to get certified!”

 “Happy Certified Nurses Day to all the nurses out there who went the extra lengths in their careers to get certified,” said flight nurse Stephanie Suzadail, MSN, MA, RN, PHRN, CEN, CFRN, CPEN, CTRN, TCRN, with Geisinger Life Flight in Danville, Pennsylvania.
 “Certification shows the world you have not only the knowledge and competency in your specialty, but also a passion for it.”